Always get a medical certificate

 Can my employer ask me for a medical certificate?

 Yes, employers are entitled to ask for evidence that the leave was taken legitimately, including after one day or less off work.
 Evidence of an illness or injury can include a medical certificate or a statutory declaration.
 There are no laws applying to all employees about what evidence is required to prove a legitimate absence.
 Some awards or registered agreements may specify when an employee must provide evidence and what evidence they must provide.

 What happens if I do not provide a medical certificate?

 If your employer asked you for a medical certificate and you do not provide one, you may lose your entitlement to be paid for your sick leave.

-Technically, you may also be subjected to disciplinary action or be sacked for your failure to comply with a lawful and reasonable direction.
-In any event, it would be harsh for your employer to sack you just because you did not provide a medical certificate, especially where you may have reasonable circumstances.
-It will ultimately depend on your employment record, the duration of your absence, and the reason for your absence, as to how harsh it is for your employer to sack you for not providing a medical certificate.
+Technically, you may also be subjected to disciplinary action or be dismissed for your failure to comply with a lawful and reasonable direction.
+In any event, it would be harsh for your employer to sack you just because you did not provide a medical certificate.
+Especially where you may have reasonable circumstances.
+It will ultimately depend on your employment record.
+The duration of your absence, and the reason for your absence, as to how harsh it is for your employer to dismiss you for not providing a medical certificate.
 However, the final answer is yes, your employer can sack you for not providing a medical certificate.

 Employer want to know what’s wrong with me.

 There is no absolute right to the employer having to know what’s wrong with you.
 Sometimes the reason your ill, can be very personal, or very serious in nature.
 You may worry the employer will tell others. (mental illness, early stages of pregnancy, injuries from domestic violence, getting results from test for cancer, etc.).
 However the longer your not attending work, the more the employer is entitled to make enquiries as to what’s going on.
 You don’t want to find that you end up dismissed over miscommunication over something that could have been avoided.